droot/gopigo/README.md

 ![ GoPiGo ](https://raw.githubusercontent.com/DexterInd/GoPiGo/master/GoPiGo_Chassis-300.jpg)

 This repository contains Go library for interacting with the GoPiGo robot.
-This is a port of python library of GoPigo in Go language.
+This is a port of python library of GoPiGo in Go language.

 ## Getting Started